redouane59/twitter-personal-analyzer-bot/README.md

 # social-graph
 Demo available here : https://twitter-social-graph.firebaseapp.com/index.html

-To use it with your own twitter developper account, add a .yaml file in `social-graph/src/main/resources/<YourUserName>.yaml`
+To use it with your own [twitter developper account](https://developer.twitter.com/en/apply-for-access), add a .yaml file in `social-graph/src/main/resources/<YourUserName>.yaml` of this type
 ```$xslt
 twitter-credentials:
   consumerKey: xxx